the1amit/the1amit/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Website
+Spotify Clone Website
 - 🌱 I’m currently learning ...
 React.js
 - 👯 I’m looking to collaborate on ...
 Everything
 - 🤔 I’m looking for help with ...
 Work !!!